Rafig9501/step_project_tinder_IBA/README.md

 /login

-Order of tasks execution (you are not required to follow it):
+Order of tasks execution :

 Create a new Maven app.
 Add required dependencies
 Launch Jetty web-server
-Create a test servlet which will output simple message 'Hello world' in the browser window
 Map the test servlet to the "/users" path
 Output a static HTML page with four elements - name, photo (a link to any picture from the web) and two buttons - Yes/No when requesting the "/users" path
 Wrap the page in an HTML form